StefanSokic/SoyBeanML/README.md

 # SoyBeanML
 The dataset I am working with gives all kinds of geographical and genetic data about different varieties of soy beans.
-I am using various machine learning models to best predict which growing conditions and plant types produce optimal yields.
+I am using various regression machine learning models to best predict which growing conditions and plant types produce optimal yields.
 ### Progress